vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 ```

 **Prioritize use of  Deque over Stack**

+We can see the operations in the [Java Deque Doc](https://docs.oracle.com/javase/8/docs/api/java/util/Deque.html)

 - The Stack class in Java is a legacy class and inherits from Vector in Java.
 It is a thread-safe class and hence involves overhead when we do not need thread safety.
 It is recommended to use ArrayDeque for stack implementation as it is more efficient in a single-threaded environment.